 In 2010, Zamperla was selected by former Mayor Michael Bloomberg’s administration to operate the amusement park and bring new rides to Luna Park under a 10-year agreement.
-As the leases for the businesses are set to expire this month, there are reported plans to increase the area’s rent by 500 percent, according to the Coney Island Blog.
+As the leases for the businesses are set to expire this month, there were reported plans to increase the area’s rent by 500 percent, according to the Coney Island Blog.

-Owners of Ruby’s and Tom’s, restricted by non-disclosure agreements with Zamperla, told the Brooklyn Paper that the rent hike would likely shutter both restaurants, which have been in business since the 1930s.
+Owners of Ruby’s and Tom’s, restricted by non-disclosure agreements with Zamperla, told the Brooklyn Paper late last year that the rent hike would likely shutter both restaurants, which have been in business since the 1930s.
 Coney Island Council Member Mark Treyger told the newspaper: “If Zamperla proceeds with the drastic proposal, this would be the end of mom ‘n’ pop shops.”

 “The businesses on the boardwalk lease from Luna Park.
 All of their leases expire on Small Business Saturday- Nov 30 2019,” the post’s caption reads.
 “And they are all in danger of being kicked out, on Small Business Saturday, due to huge increase in rent and other greedy terms.”